-Clipperton Oceanic starts operations today, and is the worlds newest piece of airspace.
+Clipperton Oceanic starts operations today, and is the world’s newest piece of airspace.

 This one is different though – the users are in charge.

-Flight Service Bureau, together with OpsGroup, takes official control today of the Clipperton Flight Information Region (FIR) in the South Pacific, a 1.8 million square kilometre chunk of airspace west of the Galapagos Islands and north of Tahiti.
+FSB and OPSGROUP take official control today of the Clipperton Flight Information Region (FIR) in the South Pacific, a 1.8 million square kilometre chunk of airspace west of the Galapagos Islands and north of Tahiti.
 The FIR has been unused since 1958, when the Clipperton Oceanic centre and radio service closed.

 For the first time, regulations are set by the users.
 There is no requirement for PBCS, RNP, ADS-B, ADS-C, GNS, GNSS, HLA, MNPS, RLAT, RLON, SLOP, or any of the other exponentially increasing acronyms that operators struggle to keep up with.
 No LOA’s, no slots, no delays.
 And no ramp checks.
 There are no Notams.
 Although it is large, it’s a simple piece of airspace, and that allows for a simple approach.